klees/ILIAS/docs/documentation/input-processing.md

 However, every future API to retrieve values from `$_GET` and `$_POST` will have to compete with the simple superglobal API.
-It is indeed possible to deprecate the direct usage of `$_GET` and `$_POST` via Dicto, but this won't help when developers complain about some approach being hard to use or understand.
+It is indeed possible to deprecate the direct usage of `$_GET` and `$_POST` via dicto, but this won't help when developers complain about some approach being hard to use or understand.
 It is of course hard to compete with the superglobals regarding simplicity.
 Thus every new API must provide benefits in other areas.
 It is unlikely that this can only be found in security, though, as security seldomly is a core concern when writing software.

 The introduction of PSR-7 with its interfaces to HTTP-messages provides a promising impression where these benefits might be.
-This API provides easy to read and to remember methods on the message objects that allow to read information from the request.
+This API provides easy to read and to remember methods on the message objects that allow reading information from the request.
 The HTTP-messages are immutable and suggest to be passed into the services that consume them due to their value appearance, instead of beeing summoned from the void via a global.
-This has implications for the general architecture of the application as well as for the its testability.
+This has implications for the general architecture of the application as well as for its testability.

 ILIAS implements PSR-7 since 5.3, at least in some parts of the application.
 This suggests, that this implementation needs to be the base for secure input